Tyrrrz/LtGt/Readme.md

 ### Parse a fragment

-Besides parsing a full document, you can also parse any other type of node.
+Besides a full document, you can also parse any other type of node.

 ```c#
 const string html = "<div id=\"some-element\"><a href=\"https://example.com\">Link</a></div>";